uhop/dcl-site/source/2.x/docs/dcl_js/chainwith/index.md

 A weaver object has at least two named properties:

-* `name` - a weaver's name.
+* `name` - the weaver's name.
-* `weave` - a weaver function.
+* `weave` - the weaver function.

 A weaver function is called in the context of a weaver object, and takes two parameters:

-* `chains` - an array of property descriptions that correspond to a given method chain.
+* `chains` - the array of property descriptions that correspond to a given method chain.
-* `utils` - an object that defines numerous utilities to be used while weaving methods:
+* `utils` - the object that defines numerous utilities to be used while weaving methods:
   * `adaptValue(f)` - adapts a function value by returning a getter for that value, or `null`.
   * `adaptGet(f)` - adapts a function getter by returning a function, which uses the getter to call its value as a function, or `null`.
   * `convertToValue(descriptor)` - converts a property `descriptor` from a getter to a value descriptor, or returns the old value `descriptor`.